 The good, the bad, and the desirable

 Cutting costs without undermining marketing performance and the push for greater content can feel like a delicate, if not impossible, balancing act.
 But spending less can turn out to be a catalyst for achieving better results - as long as you prioritize effectively.

-Seasoned advertiser and author of How To Buy a Gorilla, David Meikle, argues these terms are misnomers: "First off, “non-working” suggests that this money doesn’t “work”.
-And of course it does."
+Advertising expert David Meikle, argues these terms are misnomers: "First off, 'non-working' suggests that this money doesn’t work, but of course it does."
 As such, Meikle suggests a different set of categories to frame marketing spend ➡

 Indirect costs often inflate when processes and ways of working cause errors or inefficiencies